nofollow tag cover

 What is a Nofollow Tag?

-The nofollow tag is an HTML attribute added to a hyperlink, instructing search engines like Google not to follow the link or assign any SEO value.
+The nofollow tag is an HTML attribute added to a hyperlink that instructs search engines like Google not to follow the link or assign it any SEO value.

 These tags are important because they help you manage your site’s reputation, prevent spam, and avoid passing authority to low-quality websites.